kennymc-c/ucr2-integration-requests/README.md

 ## Usage

 The integration exposes a media player entity for each supported request command.
 These entities only support the source feature.
-Just enter the desired url or mac address in the source field when you configure your activity sequences/ui.
+Just enter the desired url or mac address in the source field when you configure your activity/macro sequences or activity ui.

 ### Setup